 - when you have been nominated as the 'responsible person' for fire safety at the property

-- if the property is in England or Wales
+- if the property is in England, Wales or Scotland

 What's included in a fire risk assessment?